 If your bills are not already scheduled for automatic payments, make sure to pay off any outstanding balances before you leave.
 You don’t want to receive any unnecessary late fees.

-3. Make sure you have adequate travel insurance for your trip
+6. Make sure you have adequate travel insurance for your trip

 It’s important to make sure that your travel insurance will provide the necessary coverage for your trip – just in case.

 7. Make copies of important documents

 I like to have copies of my passport, credit cards and travel itinerary on me just in case I lose them on my trip.
 Whether it’s an electronic or hard copy – just make sure that you’ll be able to retrieve it, if needed.